You find out how to recycle everything from aerosols to yoghurt pots below.

 Recycle newspapers in your paper and cardboard bin, at some Recycling Centres.

-You can recycle plastic bottles, tubs and food trays in household green bin or in cans and plastics bins at Recycling Centres.
-However we cannot accept plastic bags or film and cling film.
-These items must go into the landfill bin.
+You can recycle plastic bottles, film, wrappers, bags, tubs and food trays in household green bins or in cans and plastics bins at Recycling Centres.
 For a list of plastics you can recycle visit www.fife.gov.uk/4bins.

 Paint cannot be recycled but some local charity organisations reuse paint.
 If you need to dispose of paint, please leave the lid off and allow the paint to harden and then replace the lid.
 Or mix the paint with sand or cat litter to solidify the paint.
 Then this can go to your local Recycling Centres for disposal.